RegisGraptin/zk-flight-insurance/README.md

 To be able to compute the premium we are using the Amadeus [api endpoint](https://developers.amadeus.com/self-service/category/flights/api-doc/flight-delay-prediction).

 It gives us a set of probabilities for each state.
-Then, we are computing the probability weigthed given us the expected cost.
+Then, we are computing the probability weigthed given us the expected cost, allowing us to compute the premium price.

-## Limit user flood

-A verification needs to be made to avoid too much insurance subscription.
-Also, avoid subscription just before close to have the information or eventually after.

-## Amadeus Flight API

-test.api.amadeus.com/v1
+## User verification

+At the moment, we do not introduce user verification.
+However, we want to avoid user to subscribe mutliple times an insurance.
+To address this issue, one possibility could be to leverage ZK Passport, allowing us to attached to one address a passport proof, which will then limit the number of subscriptions possible.

-## Insurance pool
+## Insurance pool - Leverage liquidity

-By having liquidity available and on a long run a rentable mechanism.
-We can provide other way to remunerate stagnate liuquidty.
-We can use it for landing on only a part of the pool.

-## Insurance policies

-Delays < 15 minutes
-Delays of 15-30 minutes
-Delays of 30-45 minutes
-Delays of 45+ minutes

-Customer selects a flight they want to insure by providing flight data (airline code, flight number, departure/arrival airports, and date).
-Premium calculation is based on statistics of the flight's historical performance.
-The premium amount reflects the risk of delay/cancellation.
-Payouts are calculated at the time of purchase based on the premium amount, with maximum caps to limit risk exposure.

-Oracle Trust Minimization
-To address your concern about trusting the oracle data, we can implement several safeguards:
-Multi-Oracle Consensus: Require data to be signed by multiple independent flight data providers Delayed Finality: Allow a challenge period for incorrect flight database entries Public Verifiability: Make the flight database publicly queryable, even though individual policies remain private Cryptographic Attestation: Have oracles sign their datasets with secure timestamps
+Having liquidity available for the protocol is crucial as we need to be able to pay users.
+However, not all the liquidity needs to be ready at a given time.
+It is why it can be interesting to invest a part of it in lending protocol, which can generate an extra yield and can be removed and became available in case we need more liquidity to pay users.
+By doing so, we are multiplying the source of yield for the protocol.

 # Use Garaga Starknet